SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/extensibility/gem-builder.md

 </Tabs>
 ````

-Here you can see that the major difference between a transform gem vs a Data Source gem is
+Here you can see that the major difference between a Transform Gem and a DataSource Gem is

-1. Source/Target gem extends DatasetSpec
+1. The Source/Target Gem extends `DatasetSpec`
-2. It has two Dialog functions sourceDialog and TargetDialog.
-They return a DatasetDialog object whereas for any Transform Gem, the dialog function is defined which returns a Dialog object.
+2. It has two Dialog functions: `sourceDialog` and `targetDialog`.
+They return both a `DatasetDialog` object whereas for any Transform Gem, the dialog function returns a `Dialog` object.
-3. The ComponentCode class in this has two apply functions sourceApply and targetApply one for each respectively.
+3. The `ComponentCode` class has two apply functions: `sourceApply` and `targetApply` for Source and Target modes respectively.

-There is no change in onChange, validate functions.
+There is no change in `onChange` and `validate` functions.